Rockies vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (4-1) for his 14th start of the season.
+- The Braves will hand the ball to Charlie Morton (5-6) for his 14th start of the season.

-- Elder will look to finish five or more innings for the 14th start in a row.
+- In 13 starts, Morton has pitched through or past the fifth inning 12 times.
+He has a season average of 5.8 frames per outing.

-- He has finished four appearances without allowing an earned run in 13 chances this season.
+- In 13 appearances this season, he has finished two without allowing an earned run.

 |Opponent